quarkus-qe/quarkus-test-suite/README.md

 and checks whether transactions and rollbacks always done in full.

 OpenTelemetry JDBC instrumentation test coverage is also placed here.
 JDBC tracing is tested for all supported databases in JVM mode, native mode and OpenShift.
 Smoke tests for DEV mode are using PostgreSQL.
+Smallrye Context Propagation cooperation with OpenTelemetry in DEV mode is also placed in this module.

 ### `security/basic`